Frequently Asked Questions

 Martial Arts studios have offered secular forms of practice since coming to the US in the 1950s.
 It is very common for students at martial arts centers to have their own religious beliefs alongside their martial arts practice without conflicts of spirit.

-Mindful Boston’s business structure is most similar to a martials arts studio.
+Mindful Boston’s business structure is most similar to a martial arts studio.
 That’s why we are called a meditative arts studio.

 Historically, people who wanted to learn how to build qualities of heart, such as mindfulness and compassion, did so within religious settings.
 Mindful Boston is one of a number of organizations who are now attempting to offer non-religious contexts for learning these skills.